-- Race categories available for this race are Age Group, Aquabike, Relay Teams, Clydesdale, Master’s Clydesdale, Athena, Military, Collegiate, High School and Novice.
-All categories are scored 3 deep with Duathlon going 5 deep M/F and Masters M/F per event.
+- Race categories available for this race are Age Group, Aquabike, Relay Teams, Clydesdale, Athena, Military and Novice (No Awards).
+All categories are scored 3 deep.

 - All Kinetic Multisports races are USA Triathlon sanctioned events.
 Click HERE for a brief description of common USAT racing rules and how you can avoid getting a penalty in this event.

 - All Kinetic Multisports race registrations are non-refundable.
 There are however options for race registration insurance and a one time deferral.
 Visit our FAQ’s for more details.

 - All registered athletes will receive an email on the Wednesday or Thursday before the race with all the information pertaining to their entry to include bib numbers, wave start list with start times and any last minute details to make your race weekend go smoothly!

 - Are you new to the sport of triathlon and a bit nervous?
 Check out our training page so we can get you connected with a coach, club or training group to get you to the finish line.

 Bike Line will provide bike technical support before the race start and will also be on the race course providing SAG support.
 If you present your race bib anytime during the 2019 race season, Bike Line will give 10% off anything in the store (with exception of close-out or special promotion items).
 Bike Line is located in Delaware (Middletown and Dover), home of tax free shopping.
 Please see their website for more information about their products and services.